Validat0rs/ansible-kubernetes-cluster/README.md

 # validat0rs/ansible-thorchain-kubernetes-cluster

-An Ansible playbook for configuring a new kubernetes cluster for THORChain.
+An Ansible playbook for configuring a new kubernetes cluster worker for THORChain.

 ## Prerequisites